 - 37. To seek to attain the objective of improved productivity solely by the operation of market and pricing policies is not only vain but, in the last analysis, involves a contradiction, for, in order to support incomes, it is necessary to fix prices at a high enough level to provide a living for the marginal farms.
 Productivity on these farms is low since they are too small to use an optimum combination of production factors.
-Thus, action is necessary in respect of the factors of production themselves.
-The Commission has always attached priority importance to this and finally implemented it under the sociostructural directives of 1973. - 38.
-The progress recorded in labour productivity (GDP per person employed) was greater in agriculture in the original Community than in industry.
+Thus, action is necessary in respect of the factors of production themselves, and the Commission has always attached priority importance to this action (cf. the document of 30 June 1960 which also formed part of the document "Agriculture 1980" and was finally implemented under the socio-structural directives of 1972). - 38.
+The progress recorded in labour productivity (GDP per person employed) was greater in agriculture in the original community than in industry.
 Between 1961 and 1971, the productivity index rose from 100 to 188 in agriculture and from 100 to 166 in industry.
 However, this remarkable increase in labour productivity was possible principally as a result of the departure from the land of 5.5 million farmers over this ten-year period.
-From the economic standpoint, these departures have a doubly beneficial effect on productivity; firstly, they increase the land/man ratio and, secondly, it can be assumed that it is the marginal farms that disappear first. - 39.
+From the economic standpoint, these departures have a doubly beneficial eficat on productivity; firstly, they increase the land/man ratio and, Econdly, it can be assumed that it is the marginal farms that disappear first. - 39.
 The Directive on the modernization of farms, by encouraging the keeping of accounts, by the stimulus given to the execution of farm development plans and by the preferential system of reallocation of land released, should have a very positive effect on productivity, as also the measures provided for in the directive concerning the improvement of the farming knowledge of those engaged, or intending to engage, in agriculture. - 40.
-However, the increases in productivity which are recognized as necessary for overall
+However, the increases in productivity which are recognized as necessary for overall economic growth and which are induced through implementation of the Common Agricultural Policy may give rise to difficulties in the attainment of other objectives: - (i) the increases in productivity often give rise to increases in production which are liable to disturb the equilibrium in certain markets.
+Therefore, any action to promote increases in productivity must be accompanied by action to control production, in particular by influencing the factors of production;

-- economic growth and which are induced through implementation of the common agricultural policy may give rise to difficulties in the attainment of other objectives: - (i) the increases in productivity often give rise to increases in production which are liable to disturb the equilibrium in certain markets.
-Therefore, any action to promote increases in productivity must be accompanied by action to control production, in particular by influencing the factors of production; - (ii) increases in productivity are generally the result of a significant increase in imputs (cattle feed, fertilizers, pesticides, machines) some of which (such as machines) can be amortized only over a long period. - (iii) thus, increases in productivity also greatly increase the vulnerability of agriculture to short-term fluctuations in the economy as a whole or in international trade (soya, fertilizers) which it cannot pass on to the next links in the economic chain. - (iv) increases in productivity obtained by the use of certain products (pesticides; fertilizers) may increase pollution and endanger certain ecological balances.
+- (ii) increases in productivity are generally the result of a significant increase in imputs (cattle feed, fertilizers, pesticides, machines) some of which (such as machines) can be amortized only over a long period. - (iii) thus, increases in productivity also greatly increase the vulnerability of agriculture to short-term fluctuations in the economy as a whole or in international trade (soya, fertilizers) which it cannot pass on to the next links in the economic chain. - (iv) increases in productivity obtained by the use of certain products (pesticides; fertilizers) may increase pollution and endanger certain ecological balances.

-The provision of a fair standard of living
+(c) The provision of a fair standard of living

-41. Article 39(1)(b) of the EEC Treaty is worded as follows: 'thus (i.e. by increasing agricultural productivity) to ensure a fair standard of living for the agricultural community, in particular by increasing the individual earnings of persons engaged in agriculture'.
+41. Article 39 (1)(b) of the Treaty is worded as follows: "thus (i.e. by increasing agricultural productivity) to ensure a fair standard of living for the agricultural community, in particular by increasing the individual earnings of persons engaged in agriculture".

-The Treaty does not define 'a fair standard of living'; but in Article 4 of Directive 72/159/EEC on modernizing farms' the Council has defined
+The Treaty does not define "a fair standard of living"; in Article 4 of Directive 72/159/EEC, however, the Council has defined a comparable income in agriculture as "the average gross wage for a non-agricultural worker" in the region in question.